-- Funds mobilized by or through the ICO. - Number of relevant project proposals developed in partnership with third parties and submitted to donors. - Number of project proposals approved by donors. - 100% of ICO facilitated projects and programmes address the key challenges identified (coffee sector challenge mapping) by coffee year 2021/22. - 100% of ICO facilitated projects and programmes contribute towards achieving SDGs (SDG mapping) by coffee year 2021/22.
+- Funds mobilized by or through the ICO. - Number of relevant project proposals developed in partnership with third parties and submitted to donors. - Number of project proposals approved by donors. - Share of ICO facilitated projects and programmes address the key challenges identified (coffee sector challenge mapping) with the aim of reaching 100% by coffee year 2021/22.

+Share of ICO facilitated projects and programmes contribute towards achieving SDGs (SDG mapping) with the aim of reaching 100% by coffee year 2021/22.